alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

 ---

-### Back to the `handler` object
+### Sorry, back to the `handler` object

-The neat part of the SDK, is that after it makes this object, the `alexa.handler` function then registers its own default set of listeners in the same way as you register yours - using the `registerHandlers()` function we just covered.
+The neat part of the SDK, is that after it makes this new AlexaRequestEmitter that extends EventEmitter, it then registers its own default set of listeners in the same way as you register yours - using the `registerHandlers()` function we just covered.
 This default set of listeners can be found in `response.js`.
-They are the default API you interact with when making you want to send something to the Alexa Skill (using `this.emit('eventName', ...parameters)`).
+They are the default API you interact with when you want to send something to the Alexa Skill (using `this.emit('eventName', ...parameters)`).
 Notably, any of these handlers can be safely overridden, so feel free to write your own ':ask' or ':tell' if you want to.
 Their event names are:

 ##### Usual listeners